EuroLinux/eurolinux-open-docs/docs/HowTo/docker.md

 sudo systemctl enable docker --now
 ```

-### EuroLinux 7.9
+### EuroLinux 7

-EuroLinux Ltd. provides their own builds of Docker for EuroLinux 7.
+EuroLinux provides their own builds of Docker for EuroLinux 7.

 Please prepare your EuroMan credentials and enable the
 `el-server-7-extras-x86_64` channel first, like so: